subugoe/oa2020cadata/analysis/paper.md

 two-thirds of articles published between 2014 - 2018.
 The Big Three, Elsevier, Springer Nature and Wiley, secured a market share of 46 %.
-However, further analysis suggests large differences between subscription and fully open access journals: The market for fully open access journals seems to be less dominated by major publishing houses.
+However, further analysis suggests large differences between subscription and fully open access journals: the market of fully open access journals seems to be less dominated by major publishing houses.
 A notable exception is Springer Nature with its large fully open access portfolio including BioMed Central and the large mega-journals